 You can view your activity stats on the monochrome display or from the Fitbit app on your Android or iOS device.

-The Zip isn’t exactly a wearable for your wrist.
+The Zip isn’t exactly wearable for your wrist.
 And that’s fine because it doesn’t have a heart rate monitor anyway.

 Instead of featuring a plastic or rubber band, it has a silicone sleeve at the back that let you clip it on your belt, pants, or bra.
 In short, you can fix it anywhere you want but your wrist.